JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 - *Institutional Affiliations* from both the specific authorship and the most recent known association,
 - *Topical Embeddings* via `x_concepts`, including concept IDs, display names, and relevance scores.

-The enriched metadata was later used to compute network-based features such as in-degree, out-degree, and PageRank.
-These features played a vital role in powering the graph-based models, particularly in the Graph Neural Network (GNN) framework.
+The enriched metadata was later used to compute network-based features such as in-degree, out-degree.
+These features played a vital role in powering the graph-based models, particularly in the Graph Neural Network (GNN) framework.I initially included PageRank as a network feature to capture the relative importance of each paper based on citation links.
+However, the computed values were extremely small with no meaningful variation across nodes.
+The maximum and minimum values differed only at the 18th decimal place.
+This indicates that the citation graph was too sparse or poorly connected for PageRank to provide useful insights.
+Due to its lack of variance and interpretability, I decided to exclude the PageRank feature from further analysis.

 The other author features had a lot of potential for model improvement.
 For example, the average citation activity of authors could help indicate their reputation, while the variety of research topics could hint at whether a paper was more specialized or broad.
 Similarly, institutional data could give insights into where retracted papers tend to come from.

 However, I wasn’t able to fully integrate all of this author-level data into my models due to time constraints.
 Features like citation trends over time or topic diversity would have required more pre-processing and aggregation.
-Although I did manage to use some basic citation-based features like in-degree, out-degree, and PageRank for my graph-based model, the more detailed author metadata wasn’t included in the final training pipeline.
+Although I did manage to use some basic citation-based features like in-degree, out-degree for my graph-based model, the more detailed author metadata wasn’t included in the final training pipeline.

 maybe in other section: Still, collecting this data was a useful step.
 It gave me a deeper understanding of what additional information could be useful for retraction prediction.
 Even though I didn’t use all of it in this version of the project, the enriched dataset is ready and could be used in future experiments to improve the results.